ndidplatform/ndidplatform.github.io/technical-overview.md

   - Exposes a **REST API** for integration with client applications.
   - Synchronizes the shared state (transaction history) through blockchain technology (Tendermint).
   - Stores local state specific to the node.
-  - Communicates securely with other nodes through NSQ.
+  - Communicates securely with other nodes through message queue.

   > ![NDID Node](images/ndid-node.png)